guillemc/yii2starter/README.md

 [Yii 2 Advanced Application Template](https://github.com/yiisoft/yii2-app-advanced), here the two apps share the same webroot, and are accessed using different entry scripts.

-The template contains basic backend functionality such as password reset and administrator management.
+The template contains basic backend functionality such as password reset, administrator and user management.

 The backend is built upon the [xenon admin theme](http://xenontheme.com/) (not included).